Fox Renderfarm vs Super Renders Farm: A 2026 Side-by-Side Comparison

 GPU Hardware and GPU Renderers

 Super Renders Farm runs a GPU fleet built on NVIDIA RTX 5090 cards with 32 GB VRAM each.
-That matters for Redshift, Octane, and V-Ray GPU users who are hitting VRAM walls on 24 GB cards — especially in archviz with many 8K textures or VFX with heavy volumetrics.
-For Redshift C4D workloads, which are a significant portion of our job volume, the 32 GB headroom means fewer out-of-core fallbacks and more predictable frame times.
+That matters for Redshift, Octane, and V-Ray GPU users who are hitting VRAM walls on 24 GB cards — especially in archviz with many 8K textures, or VFX with heavy volumetrics, where exceeding VRAM forces out-of-core rendering and frame times spike.
+For Redshift Cinema 4D workloads specifically — a meaningful share of GPU jobs we run — the 32 GB headroom means fewer out-of-core fallbacks and more predictable frame times.
+If your pipeline is built on Redshift for C4D, our Redshift render farm for Cinema 4D guide goes deeper on that specific setup.

 Supported DCCs and Render Engines

-On render engines, Fox's published list includes RenderMan, Nuke, and Katana — which tips their platform toward episodic VFX pipelines that use those tools.
-Super Renders Farm lists Cycles alongside the main Chaos/Autodesk/Maxon engines.
-For V-Ray specifically (the focus of this comparison), both farms run V-Ray for 3ds Max, V-Ray for Maya, and V-Ray for Cinema 4D.
+For V-Ray specifically — the focus of this comparison — both farms run V-Ray for 3ds Max, V-Ray for Maya, and V-Ray for Cinema 4D.
 Super Renders Farm additionally runs V-Ray for Blender; Fox additionally runs V-Ray for SketchUp and Chaos Scans.
-Pick the one that matches the plugins you actually use.
+Pick the one that matches the plugins you actually use, and verify the exact engine and plugin builds before a deadline-critical job, because version drift between your local setup and the farm is the single most common cause of frames that render "wrong."
+Our V-Ray cloud render farm page lists the V-Ray builds and host applications we keep current.

 Workflow: Managed vs. Self-Serve

 This is the single biggest operational difference and usually the one that decides which farm fits a given studio.
+It's also the difference most likely to be mis-weighted by buyers who fixate on the per-core sticker price and ignore the cost of their own time.

 Cloud rendering workflow comparison — Fox Renderfarm self-directed five steps (Upload, Configure, Submit, Monitor, Download) versus Super Renders Farm fully managed three steps with operator-led support